elwayman02/jordan-hawker/README.md

 [![Build Status](https://travis-ci.org/elwayman02/jordan-hawker.svg?branch=master)](https://travis-ci.org/elwayman02/jordan-hawker)
 ![devDependency Status](https://david-dm.org/elwayman02/jordan-hawker.svg)

+This is the public repository for www.JordanHawker.com

+## Collaboration

-This README outlines the details of collaborating on this Ember application.
+This section outlines the details of collaborating on this Ember application.
+Contributions are encouraged; please fork the repository and submit a pull request with your changes.
-A short introduction of this app could easily go here.

-## Prerequisites
+### Prerequisites

 You will need the following things properly installed on your computer.